inspiringsource/aws-solutions-architect/docs/Services by category/Analytics/page-Athena.md

 title: Amazon Athena
 description: serverless analyzing data in S3 using  SQL
 ---
+<h3 align="center">"A query service to analyze data in Amazon S3 using standard SQL."</h3>

 Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.